chillout2k/ExOTA-Milter/README.md

 ## DKIM - DomainKey Identified Message
 Nevertheless, as [Microsoft supports DKIM-signing for outbound email traffic](https://docs.microsoft.com/de-de/microsoft-365/security/office-365-security/use-dkim-to-validate-outbound-email?view=o365-worldwide) the **ExOTA-Milter** can be used to authenticate sending tenants, respectively their sender domains, based on the cryptographic capabilities of [DKIM](https://tools.ietf.org/html/rfc6376).
 In fact the **ExOTA-Milter** does not validate the DKIM-signatures itself.
 Instead it simply parses DKIM-specific *Authentication-Results* headers produced by any previously DKIM-validating milter (like [OpenDKIM](http://www.opendkim.org/), [Rspamd](https://rspamd.com/) or [AMavis](https://www.ijs.si/software/amavisd/)) in the chain.
 I personally prefer OpenDKIM as it´s lightweight and fully focused on DKIM.

+**To use DKIM for tenant/sender domain authentication, DKIM must be enabled in the milter as well as in each policy!**

+**Worth to know when using OpenDKIM as AR provider:** As Microsoft already signs with 2kRSA keys be sure to use a version of OpenDKIM, which is linked against a DNS resolver library that is able to handle such large DNS responses!
+Further the resolver library should be aware of DNSSEC! **[libunbound](https://nlnetlabs.nl/documentation/unbound/libunbound/) meets all of these requirements :-)**.
+A libunbound-linked version of OpenDKIM is provided by [Debian](https://wiki.debian.org/opendkim#DNS_resolution).

 *DKIM-Signature* headers appended by the Exchange-Online platform look like this:
 ```
 [...]